lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 .right-column[

 -   Bookmark all your tenant anotated queries.
--   Unit test each one of them.
+-   Test each one of them.
--   Make the test suite fail if any query is untested.
+-   Test that you tested each one of them.
     ]

 --